 - Create an adaptable design that caters for a range of appropriately scaled events, whilst retaining clear access for walking, cycling and wheeling

-- Build infrastructure such as power and water into the design to minimise clutter during events
+- Address the need for infrastructure such as power and water into the design to minimise clutter during events

 - Recognise the area as a place where residents live and need to go about their daily lives, maintaining clear and safe pedestrian and cycle routes during events